course-dprep/Just_Below_pricing_effectiveness/README.md

 |Price_Bucket                    |Price level of the product                                                                      |

 ## Method
 First, the data will be prepared for the analysis by removing missing and inaccurately recorded data.
 In addition, the variables needed for the analysis will be operationalized.
 Next, the data will be explored using ggplot and going over the summary statistics.
-Finally, the research question will be answered via the use of a multiple linear regression.
+Finally, preliminary data analysis will be executed and the research question will be answered via the use of a multiple linear regression.
 A multiple linear regression is a suitable method as (1) it can deal with the measurement levels of the variables, (2) analyzes all the variables at ones, and (3) allows us to include control variables if deemed needed.

 ## Preview of Findings
 - Describe the gist of your findings (save the details for the final paper!)